Everything A-Frame Campers And Six Good Brands To Choose From

 The triangle travel trailer, as it's sometimes called, is convenient for many families, especially if they like camping on the weekends at campgrounds.

-These trailers typically fit easily into a driveway or even a garage.
+These triangle pop up camper trailers typically fit easily into a driveway or even a garage.

 They are less expensive than a regular travel trailer and are light and easy to tow.